CarolineHoeg/3sem2020-Week2/README.md

 ## Wednesday
 1. I completed all the exercises, including the yellow and red ones.
 2. Solutions to the exercises can be found in the folder "02-wednesday-exercises".
+The folder "monitoringhttpheaders" contains code for exercises 1-6, and the folder "sessionsandcookies" contains code for exercises 7-8.
 3. HTTP, HTTP Headers, HTTP Request Status Codes, Session, Cookies